Deaths: key points

 - Deprivation level has a strong association with all-cause mortality.
 The death rate for the most deprived quintile (fifth) of the population is just under twice that of the least deprived quintile.

-- Leading causes of death in Scotland (for people of all ages) are those due to heart disease, lung cancer, cerebrovascular diseases, and Dementia and Alzheimer's disease.
+- Leading causes of death in Scotland (for people of all ages) are those due to heart disease, cerebrovascular diseases, lung cancer, and Dementia.

-- Leading causes of death in people under 75 years are those due to heart disease, lung cancer, chronic lower respiratory disease, and accidental poisonings including drug abuse.
+- Leading causes of death in people under 75 years are those due to heart disease, lung cancer, accidents, and chronic lower respiratory disease.

 Section updates: